 For managing your trade entries, you can also determine which currencies are strong and weak in real time using a simple real time currency strength indicator like The Forex Heatmap®.
 Anyone can read the heatmap, even beginner forex traders.

 In this example it is clear that the New Zealand Dollar (NZD) is weak.
-This is not actually a strategy, just having the right indicators and using them correctly to make successful trade entries, like selling the NZD/USD or buying the AUD/NZD.
+This is not actually a strategy, just having the right indicators and using them correctly to make successful trade entries, like selling the NZD/USD or buying the EUR/NZD.
 Profitable forex trade entries are now possible with tools like this.
 Just match a strong currency with a weak currency in real time and you have a potential entry.

 This currency strength indicators is an easy to interpret data visualization tool for real time currency strength.
 It organizes the information from 28 currency pairs into a visual map of the market for accurate trade entry decisions.
 When you know the overall market condition, naturally your trade entries will improve.
 If you can match up an entry point with a pair that is trending you and safely enter the trends of the forex market and the trade will move into profitability in real time.
 You then have a chance to ride the trends for several days or possibly weeks in a trending market.